open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 trace, several languages have Baggage Span Processors that automatically read Baggage values and add them as attributes for you.

+## Baggage is only for observability data

+Although Baggage does support propagating arbitrary key:value pairs across services, it is not a replacement for programmatic data flow.
+Because Baggage is stored in HTTP headers, not only does this mean the data is available for anyone who can read those headers to consume, but it would be a poor choice to propagate general program data given the practical limits HTTP servers place on header lengths.

 > For more information, see the [baggage specification][].

 [baggage specification]: /docs/specs/otel/overview/#baggage-signal